 The WinForms menu and toolbar suite provides a single, integrated system that allows you to reuse the same objects and code for menu items and toolbar buttons.
 The same command item — like text, image, or event-handling code — can be used in several menus, context menus and/or toolbars at the same time.

-Menus and Toolbars for WinForms features extensive design-time support, including ComponentOne SmartDesigner® technology.
+Quickly build a complete menu and toolbar system without writing any code thanks to our extensive design-time support including ComponentOne SmartDesigner® technology.
 Activate the context-sensitive floating bars with a single mouse click, and make changes right on the design surface.
-The Command designers come with more than 50 common commands with text, icons, and shortcut keys already configured for you.
+The designers come prepopulated with 50+ common commands and icons already configured for you.

 Global Key Shortcuts

 You can use shortcut and mnemonic keys to access a menu using the keyboard instead of the mouse.
 The shortcut keys are also usable for commands not present in any menus or toolbars.